Nook alternatives

 2013.
 Nook released new reading app for Windows 8

-Barnes & Noble has recently enhanced its NOOK App for Windows 8 to fully optimize it for the latest version of Windows, Windows 8.1.
-This updated version offers a more streamlined user interface, ensuring faster performance, and introduces new features.
-Among these features are enhanced support for snap view and portrait ereader orientation, the capability to import files from SkyDrive, improved search functionality, enhanced library organization, and enhanced in-app support for customers.
-With this update, users now have the convenience of importing ePub and PDF files from "My PC" and SkyDrive, which will appear in the NOOK library, and the app will save the current reading page for imported items.
-Furthermore, the library organization has been improved with content grouping, and users can easily access the integrated library search function.
+Barnes & Noble has refreshed its NOOK App for Windows 8, now fully optimized to incorporate the latest features of Windows 8.1.
+The updated application includes a streamlined interface, faster performance and new functionalities, such as enhanced support for snap view and portrait e-reader orientation, the ability to import files from SkyDrive, improved search capabilities, better library organization and enhanced in-app customer support.
+You can now import ePub and PDF files from “My PC” and SkyDrive, with imported files showing up in the NOOK library and the current reading page saved for these items.
+Enhanced library organization features include content-type grouping and integrated library search access.

 2013.
 Barnes & Noble drops Nook tablets buy keeps manufacturing e-ink readers